Shuffle!: Legacy

 A 3D virtual world called Ai Sp@ce was developed by the video game developer Headlock where users can interact with bishōjo game heroines from Shuffle!, Clannad, and Da Capo II.
 Released in October 2008, the world recreates each game franchise on its own virtual island which are linked with a central Akihabara Island where users can interact, bridging the gap between the separate franchises.
 Users are able to create a customizable avatar to represent themselves in the game, along with choosing one game heroine to live with, which is referred to as a character doll, or chara-doll for short.
 The user and chara-doll reside together on one of the three in-game "islands" depending on which franchise the heroine is from, which includes a house with furniture and clothes that can be purchased.
 The chara-dolls can also be customizable in that they can develop a unique personality for each user.

-It has been announced that there will be a sequel to Shuffle! titled Shuffle!
-Episode 2.
+It has been followed by spin-offs and sequels including Tick!
+Tack!, Really?
+Really!, Shuffle!
+Love Rainbow, Shuffle!
+Episode 2, and Princess x Princess.